INAN Committee Meeting

 In Daniels, which is currently before the Supreme Court of Canada, the Federal Court appeal division stated that the Métis fall under number 24 of section 91, which is “Indians, and Lands reserved for the Indians”, and therefore the federal Parliament has the necessary constitutional authority and responsibility or jurisdiction to enter into a government-to-government relationship with the Métis nation.

 Of course, that appeal was argued on October 8 of last year, and we're currently awaiting a decision unless of course the current government withdraws its cross-appeal.
 CAP appealed it to expand the ruling.
 Canada counter-appealed to say neither the Métis nor non-status Indians fit within that term.
-I wrote a letter to the in November asking that the cross-appeal be withdrawn.
+I wrote a letter to the Prime Minister in November asking that the cross-appeal be withdrawn.
 I have not heard to date whether it will or will not be.

 With regard to exclusions, the Métis nation is no stranger to exclusion.
 The only veterans in Canada from World War II who haven't been dealt with are the Métis nation veterans.
 Métis residential schools are excluded from the Indian Residential Schools Settlement Agreement, excluded from the June 2008 apology in Parliament, and excluded from the mandate, and hence, also the recommendations or calls to action of the Truth and Reconciliation Commission.